 STUDENT PRODUCTIONS: Students are not considered peer professionals and as such, their regional student productions are not eligible for Emmy® award recognition.
 If material is produced as part of a class, for which school credit is received, they are considered a student.
 If they are paid or working on a project with other “professionals,” and want to enter the Chapter’s award competition, they cannot enter as a student, but instead must pay the appropriate entries fees as an active NATAS member (or non-member).
 The student is then prohibited from entering subsequent student production categories with other classmates.
 Student award recipients from any NATAS Chapters’ high school or college competitions may not use the Emmy® name or replica of the Emmy® figure in any form of commercial advertising or promotion for their recognition.

-COMPOSITES: A composite is defined as a sampling of two or more representative segments or elements that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
+COMPOSITES: Except where noted, a composite is defined as a sampling of a minimum of two and no more than five (5) representative segments or elements that convey to a judging panel the scope, breadth, or range of an individual’s talents or of coverage of a special event.
 The elements within a composite, unless otherwise noted, are to be “as aired” with no internal edits or post production work, such as music or special effects.
 Demo reels or montages are not allowed.
 One to two seconds of black between cuts, with no audio or slates must be added to separate segments within the composite.
 Unless otherwise noted, a straight lift from a long work may be included as an element of a composite, but there must be no editing of the lift.
 For program entries, composite may only contain content from one episode of the series, not multiple installments.

 DOUBLE-DIPPING: No single entry may be submitted in its entirety in more than one programming category.
 Exceptions are given for content that was part of a full newscast, or included as an excerpt in the “Overall Excellence,” “News Excellence,” “Community Service,” and “Journalistic Enterprise” categories.
 To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and then use the same material and enter in another programming category.